otrv4/otrv4/architecture-decisions/005-brace-key.md

 If the `ratchet_id` is not greater than the current state of `ratchet_id`, then this is not a new ratchet.
-In this case there is no further action to be taken for the mix key.
+In this case there is no further action to be taken for the brace key.

 **Diagram: Pattern of DH computations and key derivations in a conversation**

-This diagram describes when public keys should be sent and when Alice and Bob should compute the `mix_key` from a SHA3 or a new DH computation.
+This diagram describes when public keys should be sent and when Alice and Bob should compute the `brace_key` from a SHA3 or a new DH computation.

-Both parties share knowledge of `M_0`, which is a `mix_key` established in the DAKE.
+Both parties share knowledge of `M_0`, which is a `brace_key` established in the DAKE.

 Given